As Scared As – 35 Similes for Being Scared

 Example Sentence:

-- “He was as uneasy as a snake shedding its skin when he found out the company was downsizing.”
+• “He was as scared as a snake shedding its skin when he found out the company was downsizing.”

-- “As the unsettling change drew near, she felt as uneasy as a snake shedding its skin, her thoughts spiraling in confusion.”
+• “As the unsettling change drew near, she felt as scared as a snake shedding its skin, her thoughts spiraling in confusion.”

 Other Ways to Say:

-29. As panicked as a hen in a hawk’s nest
+As Scared as a Hen in a Hawk’s Nest

 Meaning: Describes someone who is in a state of panic, feeling completely out of control or threatened.